pycontribs/pyrax/docs/pyrax_doc.md

-# pyrax – Python Bindings for the Rackspace Cloud
+# pyrax – Python Bindings for OpenStack and the Rackspace Cloud

 ----

 ## Getting Started With pyrax
-**pyrax** is the Python language binding for the **Rackspace Cloud**.
-By installing pyrax, you have the ability to build on the Rackspace Cloud using standard Python objects and code.
+**pyrax** is the Python language binding for **OpenStack** and the **Rackspace Cloud**.
+By installing pyrax, you have the ability to build on any OpenStack cloud using standard Python objects and code.

-Because the Rackspace Cloud is powered by OpenStack, most of pyrax will work with any standard OpenStack-based cloud.
-The main difference is in authentication: pyrax is focused on Rackspace's authentication mechanism, but still allows you to substitute another provider's authentication system.

 ## Prerequisites